jigarius/clibato/README.md

 # Clibato: CLI Backup Tool

 Clibato is a simple backup/restore tool.
-I created it to help me backup and restore my `.dot` files, and to have fun with Python 🐍.
+I created it to backup and restore my `.dot` files, and to have fun with Python 🐍.

 The name Clibato stands for (CLI) (ba)ckup (to)ol.